 Ever heard this quote?
 Men act and women appear.
 Men look at women.
 Women watch themselves being looked at.
 This determines not only most relations between men and women but also the relation of women to themselves.
 The surveyor of woman in herself is male: the surveyed female.
 Thus she turns herself into an object—and most particularly an object of vision: a sight.
-(John Berger, Ways of Seeing, 1977).
+(John Berger, “Ways of Seeing,” 1977).

 Say you’re walking down the sidewalk on a beautiful day.
-Someone who has internalized an outsider’s perspective of herself will often spend more time adjusting her clothing or hair, wondering what other people are thinking of her, judging the shape of her shadow or reflection in a window, etc. She will picture herself walking – she literally turns herself into an object of vision – instead of enjoying the sunny weather, looking around, thinking about anything else, etc. If you find yourself thinking and acting like this, you aren’t alone.
+Someone who has internalized an outsider’s perspective of herself and is self-objectifying will often spend more time adjusting her clothing or hair, wondering what other people are thinking of her, judging the shape of her shadow or reflection in a window, etc. She will picture herself walking – she literally turns herself into an object of vision – instead of enjoying the sunny weather, looking around, or thinking about anything else.
+If you find yourself thinking and acting like this, you aren’t alone.
 In fact, you are just one of millions of females growing up in a world that teaches us to survey ourselves every waking moment.
 Profit-driven media tells us how we can “Look Hotter From Behind!” in fitness magazines, “Look Wow Now!” on makeover shows every hour of every day, “Look 10 Years Younger!” using every anti-aging procedure and product under the sun.
 Notice the emphasis on looking … Do you find you survey yourself as you move through life?
 That you ever turn yourself into an object of vision: a sight?

-The thought-provoking Autumn recently undertook an experiment that I was amazed by: A month-long break from mirrors.
+The thought-provoking Autumn undertook an experiment I was amazed by: A month-long break from mirrors.
 Thirty-one days of no mirrors, store windows, shiny pots, spoons, or the dark glass of the NYC subway she rides daily.
-In her own words: There’s nothing wrong with looking in the mirror.
+In her own words: “There’s nothing wrong with looking in the mirror.
 There’s nothing wrong with sometimes looking to your reflection—even when it is impossibly subjective, and backward at that—for a breath of fortitude, centeredness, and assurance.
 I just want to see what life is like when I’m not using that image as my anchor; I want to see how it affects the way I move through the world, the way I regard myself and others.
 I want to know what it’s like to sever a primary tie to one of my greatest personal flaws—extraordinary self-consciousness—and I want to discover what will fill the space that the mirror has occupied until now.”
 She goes on: “Sometimes I look in the mirror and see myself, or whatever I understand myself to be.
 Other times, I distinctly see an image of myself.
 When I see my image reflected on a mirror behind a bar I think, Oh good, I look like a woman who is having a good time out with friends.
 Or I’ll see my reflection in a darkened windowpane, hunched over my computer with a pencil twirled through my upswept hair, and I’ll think, My, don’t I look like a writer?
 You’ll notice what these have in common: My thoughts upon seeing my reflection are both self-centered and distant.
 I’m seeing myself, but not really—I’m seeing a woman who looks like she’s having a good time, or a writer, etc.”

 Autumn’s insights echo Berger’s powerful words.
 Too often, we travel through life with an outsider’s vision of ourselves.
 We are to be looked at.
 We watch ourselves being looked at.
 We become objects of vision: sights.
 But isn’t there so much more to life than watching ourselves self-consciously stroll through it?
-Life is beautiful when you live it – really experience it – not when you are more concerned about appearing beautiful as you try to live.
-When you think of your happiest times, were they in front of the mirror?
+Life is beautiful when you live it – really experience it – not when you are concerned about appearing beautiful as you try to live.
+When you think of your happiest times, were they only when you looked picture perfect?
 Were you happiest when you were working to appear happy or attractive or beautiful to others?
 Happiness and beauty come from doing, acting, being – outside the confines of being looked at.